The-Black-Pig/XOR_checksum/README.md

 XOR or exclusive OR as it is properly called, only produces a 1 if there is a difference between the respective bits of two bytes and zero(0) if the bits have the same value.

 Example:
-1010 and 0111 produces 1101 because, from the left, bits 1, 2 and 4 are different, a 3 the same.
+1010 and 0111 produces 1101 because, from the left, bits 1, 2 and 4 are different, and bits 3 the same.

 So, how do we get a checksum of 106 in the sketch, for the word "arduino"?

+The binary values of "a" and "r" are compared to get the first xor result value, then the binary value of "d" is comapared to the xor result.
+This is repeated until the binary value of "o" is compared to the previous xor result.The final xor result is then the checksum.

 <table>
   <tr>